roberthenley/flutter_development_roadmap/index.md

   * Dart basics: expressions, data types, identifiers and assignment, conditionals, basic looping. (required)
   * Objects: classes, properties, constructors, methods, and simple inheritance (required)
   * Functions: function declarations, positional parameters, named parameters, return values, callbacks (required)
-  * Null safety (eventually required)
+  * Null safety (required)
   * Code style (required)
   * Static analysis and linters, e.g. [extra\_pedantic](https://pub.dev/packages/extra_pedantic) package (eventually required)
   * Essential Dart Libraries: dart:core and dart:math (eventually required)

   This is the level of Dart knowledge that you'll get from a chapter in a Flutter introductory book, and it's all you'll need to get going.
 The [App Brewery course](https://www.udemy.com/course/flutter-bootcamp-with-dart/) introduces Dart language feature as they are needed for the sample applications being constructed and it will take you to the minimum level necessary.
 So would [_Flutter in Action_](https://www.manning.com/books/flutter-in-action).

-  Null safety in Dart is newer, but it is available in Flutter 2 as of March 3, 2021, and it is _essential_ to learn it; although, it's not taught in the introductory books or video courses as of this writing.
-See [Null safety in Flutter](https://flutter.dev/docs/null-safety).
+  Null safety in Dart is newer, but it became available in Flutter 2 as of March 3, 2021, and it is _essential_ to learn it; although, it's not taught in some older introductory books and video courses.
+See [Null safety in Flutter](https://flutter.dev/docs/null-safety) if your study materials omit the topic.

   The [Effective Dart](https://dart.dev/guides/language/effective-dart) section of the Flutter docs is your best resource about coding style.
 The IDEs will also help you adopt common coding conventions with warnings.
 You can enhance those warnings greatly with static analysis packages like [extra\_pedantic](https://pub.dev/packages/extra_pedantic).